kerolosmmdouh/FootCap-Store/README.md

 ## 🚀 Features

 - 🧑‍💼 User Registration & Login
 - 🔐 Identity Roles: `Admin` and `User`
 - 📦 Browse Products by Category (Nike, Adidas, etc.)
 - 🛒 Add to Cart with Quantity Control
 - ✅ Confirm Orders with Live Stock Deduction
 - 📉 Stock Management After Orders
 - 🗑 Remove Items from Cart
 - 💬 Bootstrap Alert Cards for Notifications
 - 📱 Fully Responsive UI

+---

-🎯 Design Principles
+## 🎯 Design Principles

-This project follows the SOLID principles of object-oriented design to ensure a clean, maintainable, and scalable codebase.
+This project follows the **SOLID principles** of object-oriented design to ensure a clean, maintainable, and scalable codebase.
 Applying these principles helps in creating software that is easier to understand, test, and extend.

+- **Single Responsibility Principle (SRP):**
-Single Responsibility Principle (SRP): Each class and module has one clear responsibility, which simplifies debugging and future changes.
+  Each class and module has one clear responsibility, which simplifies debugging and future changes.

+- **Open/Closed Principle (OCP):**
-Open/Closed Principle (OCP): The system is open for extension but closed for modification, allowing new features to be added without changing existing code.
+  The system is open for extension but closed for modification, allowing new features to be added without changing existing code.

+- **Liskov Substitution Principle (LSP):**
-Liskov Substitution Principle (LSP): Derived classes can be used interchangeably with their base classes without affecting the correctness of the program.
+  Derived classes can be used interchangeably with their base classes without affecting the correctness of the program.

+- **Interface Segregation Principle (ISP):**
-Interface Segregation Principle (ISP): Clients are provided with specific interfaces rather than a single general-purpose interface, promoting decoupling.
+  Clients are provided with specific interfaces rather than a single general-purpose interface, promoting decoupling.

+- **Dependency Inversion Principle (DIP):**
-Dependency Inversion Principle (DIP): High-level modules depend on abstractions rather than concrete implementations, enhancing flexibility and testability.
+  High-level modules depend on abstractions rather than concrete implementations, enhancing flexibility and testability.

 By adhering to these principles, the FootCap application achieves a modular architecture that supports ongoing development and maintenance with minimal risk of regression.

+---

 ## 📁 Project Structure